 - Add your required kitchen appliance circuits

-- Add wattage amounts for any other critical or desired appliances that use their own circuits (such as furnace, water heater, air conditioner, sump pumps, well or septic pumps, and so on)
+- Add wattage amounts for any other appliances that use their own circuits (such as a furnace, water heater, air conditioner, sump pumps, well or septic pumps, and so on)

-If you feel you don’t need to use too many appliances during a power outage, you may want to choose a generator with a smaller KW rating.
-However, do not forget the unit will work in your absence and if you’re not home to disable something like your air conditioning, and you haven’t sized the generator for that, it will trip its breaker.
+If you feel you don’t need many appliances during a power outage, you may want to choose a generator with a smaller kW rating.
+However, do not forget the unit will work in your absence, and if you’re not home to disable something like your air conditioning, and you haven’t sized the generator for that, it’ll trip the breaker.
 You will not have any power until you come home, remove the air conditioning from the load, and reset the breaker on the generator.

 If you have a small home or experience infrequent power outages, you may be satisfied with a smaller generator.
 Conversely, if you have a large home or live in a storm-prone area, you might prefer a generator with more kWs.
 The stronger your generator is, the more comforts and luxuries you can enjoy.